rdumitriu/ll1gen/README.md

   This will generate the classes.
   3. Use them in your code using usual stream operators '<<' '>>'

+##Rationale##

+I was looking for a JSON library that was:
+1. Reasonably fast, and with a low memory consumption
+2. Multi-thread safe
+3. Streamable objects
+4. Safe to use: maintained, etc.

+I couldn't find one, so I thought: I didn't like them anyway.
+Most of them were using additional objects (Like JsonAttr, JsonObject, etc) instead of the object itself.
+So I decided to write a small JSON bean generator.
+It takes a definition of the bean and 'writes' JSON serializers and deserializers in .hpp files.
+Users will not copy data in their own business objects, but use the already generated beans for that.
+From this point of view, it should be pretty fast and memory friendly, although perf testing is out of my scope right now.

 ## Specification file ##

 A spec file is a text file with the following content: